queryluke/masseffect-5e-data/data/rules/custom-armor.md

 mission.
 She spends 2 more long rests applying those mods, giving her chest armor resistance to piercing damage and +2 AC.
 She leaves her third slot empty for the time being, hoping to loot another mod and fit it in later.
 :::

-#### Rewarding Custom Armor
-Your GM might reward you with a custom piece of armor that you've looted or found during a mission.
-When you are rewarded with a custom piece of armor, make sure you write down how many total mod slots the piece has and what armor mods are currently installed.